 I describe my music as singer-songwriter/Americana/folk/rock.
 That’s a lot of sub genres, but probably the best way to characterize it.
 My earliest influences were Elvis Presley, Johnny Cash, and Kenny Rogers.
 My dad used to play their records for me when I was a kid.
 Though the teenage years were my hair-metal, progressive-rock, and grunge phases, I find the music I write now to be the most heartfelt.
 My biggest influence is Counting Crows with Led Zeppelin coming in at a close second place.
 In recent years I’ve come to nearly deify The Beatles and Son Volt.
 Ryan Adams, Jason Isbell, and Wilco have also been tremendous influences on my work.

 I love making music.
 It's how I make a living.
 It takes a lot of work and it pays off.
 In 2007, my song ‘Get Out’ was licensed to Volkswagen for their Sights & Sounds campaign.
-In 2008, NYC entertainment columnist Roger Friedman called me “the hardest-working, best live act in indie rock.”
-In 2010, I got a nice hometown nod from The New Haven Advocate’s reader’s poll, winning the Best Rock Band category.
-For my 2013 release, “Steel Tempered Pride,” I had the good fortune of working with David Immerglück (Counting Crows, Camper Van Beethoven).
+In 2008, then-Fox entertainment columnist in NYC, Roger Friedman, called me “the hardest-working, best live act in indie rock.”
+In 2010, I received a nice hometown nod from The New Haven Advocate’s reader’s poll, winning the Best Rock Band category.
+For my 2013 release, “Steel Tempered Pride,” I had the good fortune of working with David Immerglück, guitarist for Counting Crows, James Maddock, and Camper Van Beethoven.
 In 2016 I was nominated for Male Performer of the Year for The New England Music Awards, and again in 2017 for Songwriter Of The Year.
-Through the years, I’ve opened for Grammy-winning Steep Canyon Rangers, Grammy-winning Robert Cray, Tonic, Vertical Horizon, The Alternate Routes, Will Hoge, Gary Louris (The Jayhawks), Ken and Drew from Sister Hazel, and Mayer Hawthorne.
+Through the years, I’ve opened for Grammy-winning Steep Canyon Rangers, Grammy-winning Robert Cray, Tonic, Vertical Horizon, The Alternate Routes, Will Hoge, Gary Louris (The Jayhawks), Ken and Drew from Sister Hazel, Kyle Cook (Matchbox Twenty), and Mayer Hawthorne.

 I also like dogs.
 I think they're cool.